graceliu/vid2trip/README.md

 https://console.cloud.google.com/traces/explorer?project=<GOOGLE_CLOUD_PROJECT>

 Note: The project works fully locally.
-The deployed instance is able to converse with the user, but has issues with transcribing videos.
-This is a work in progress.
+The deployed instance is able to converse with the user, but has issues with transcribing videos, due to Youtube blocking cloud IP's.

 ---